Have you ever wondered where, when, how and who started content marketing?

 Content Marketing Defined

 Before we take a trip down memory lane and the evolution of content marketing, it is important to ensure that we are on the same page here.
+I am sure you know how content marketing can help you grow your business but are you sure you know what content marketing really is?
 It is a must to know the real definition of content marketing.

 By far, content marketing is composed of creation and distribution of high value and non-branded content with the purpose of driving a long-term customer engagement.
 Content marketing is considered a crucial aspect of B2B marketing strategy, with marketing organizations now embracing brand new ways to engage their audiences beyond the usual digital channels with information that offers them with real value.